Marak/translate.js/README.md

 # Translate

 Convert text to different languages on node.js and the browser.
-Flexible package and powerful back-end using Google (default), Bing or Yandex:
+Flexible package and powerful back-end using Google (default), Yandex or Bing(not yet):

 ```js
 // 'es' can be a language string or an object like { to: 'es' }